-Nicolai Otte: Novice Girls Coach and Head Masters Coach
+Nicolai Otte – Novice Girls Coach & Head Masters Coach

 Nicolai took his first stroke at South Eugene Rowing Club’s summer camp.
 The rush of his first race at the Frostbite Regatta (in 25 degree weather!) awoke something inside of him.
 His first 2K test boosted his confidence and willingness to endure pain, and a developing identity as a 7 seat sealed the deal.

-Nico competed primarily as a Lightweight in high school but was drawn to the DIII crew program and generous dining hall of Lewis and Clark College.
+Nico competed primarily as a Lightweight in high school but was drawn both to the DIII crew program and the generous dining hall of Lewis and Clark College.
 Morning practice on Portland’s Willamette River and 10K Erg breaks during all-nighters in the library got him across the graduation finish line with a degree in German Studies in 2009.
-Nico parlayed the byproducts of college rowing–a strong back and a flexible sleep schedule–into a 5 year career as an artisan bread baker, concurrent with 5 years of coaching novice for SERC/OAR in Eugene.
+Nico parlayed the byproducts of college rowing – a strong back and a flexible sleep schedule – into a five-year career as an artisanal bread baker, concurrent with coaching the novice crews for SERC/OAR in Eugene, OR.

-Over 12 years of competing and coaching Nic has rowed and worked under more than 30 coaches and has raced throughout the West Coast in every boat class.
-Though he can recall almost every race, victories at Brentwood, San Diego Crew Classic, NW Junior Regionals, NW Conference Championships, and WIRA stand out, fueling his passion for sharing this sport with athletes of all kinds.
+Over 12 years of competing and coaching Nic has rowed and worked under more than 30 coaches and has raced throughout the west coast in every boat class.
+Though he can recall almost every race, victories at Brentwood, the San Diego Crew Classic, NW Junior Regionals, NW Conference Championships, and WIRA stand out, fueling his passion for the sport and for sharing that passion with athletes of all kinds.

-Nicolai is thrilled to be living on stunning Bainbridge Island and continuing his professional development alongside such committed and knowledgeable coaches!
+Nicolai is thrilled to be living on stunning Bainbridge Island and continuing his professional development alongside a team of fellow committed and knowledgeable coaches…